LordEwans/LordEwans/README.md

 ## Introduction

 Hello, I’m Ewanretor Giwa-Okugbe.
-Junior developer and fullstack development, with focus on frontend development.
+Junior and fullstack developer, with focus on frontend development.

 #### 👀 I’m interested in ...
 - 💻 Programming